 She lives in a straw bale house that she built with her husband and family.

 Her home features two tree trunks, one fairy door, a giant dog who thinks he’s a kitten and a family who are experts at messing it up.

 She suspects that many of her house design choices were inspired by Humphrey B. Bear's tree-house!

 She has a creative arts degree from VCA’s School of Studies in Creative Arts and has been a children’s entertainer, drama teacher, integration aide and portrait photographer (specialising in kinder photography).

-She enjoys running an improvisation drama class with primary aged children, and gets involved in as many other creative projects as she can.
+She enjoys running improvisation drama class with primary aged children, and gets involved in as many other creative projects as she can.

 She still loves to dance and dreams of being on Young Talent Time.
 She gets to do this every week at the No Lights No Lycra Dance night she runs.

 Rebecca's number one goal is to honour the creative child that she was and inspire creativity in the children she meets.